pakLebah/paklebah.github.io/index.md

 # Mr Bee's Blog on GitHub Pages

-> *"I'm not writing computer programs, I'm writing digital poetry." ~Mr Bee*
+> *"I'm not writing computer program, I'm writing digital poetry." ~Mr Bee*

 This is my GitHub Pages.
 I will use this as my programming blog.